watir/watirbook/installation/windows.md

 ![Chrome 13 on Windows 7](https://raw.github.com/watir/watirbook/master/images/installation/windows/chrome.png)

-If it is not installed (tested with version 31), download it from[google.com/chrome](http://www.google.com/chrome).
+If it is not installed (tested with version 31), download it from [google.com/chrome](http://www.google.com/chrome).

     ﻿>irb